alexwaeseperlman/hook-menu/README.md

 ## Is this architecture useful?
 I'm not entirely sure.
 I am making this as a proof of concept to demonstrate one way we can generate the unique-to-each-view toolbars in [ePlant](https://bar.utoronto.ca/eplant/).
-We could leave rendering the toolbar as the responsibility of each view, but this might lead to a user experience that isn't *ePlant* enough, and feels more like a set of separate programs.
-We could also allow each view to provide a configuration object for the toolbar, but that would require more boilerplate than a system with hooks like this.
+We could leave rendering the toolbar as the responsibility of each view, but this might lead to a user experience that isn't consistent enough, and feels more like a set of separate programs.
+We could also allow each view to provide a configuration object for the toolbar, but that might require more boilerplate than a system with hooks like this.